-The good news is that fascia is malleable and can be repaired—and foam rolling and bodywork are both fantastic ways of doing so.
+The good news is that fascia is malleable and can be revitalized.

 Is it possible to create a waistline if you’ve never had one before?

 The optimal waistline differs for every person.
-Certain foam-rolling exercises help find your best waist and most elongated torso, as well as create the space in your body to stretch out a bit.
+Certain foam-rolling exercises can help create the space in your body to stretch out a bit.